Leslie Gold, Chairperson

 Barbara Shafer, CRPS-F, serves as a paraprofessional advocate for Palm Beach County, Florida with a focus on substance use prevention/educational opportunities.
 She is the Sr. Health Planner and Program Manager at the Health Council of Southeast Florida.
-Barbara also facilitates Project COPE (Connect for Overdose Prevention and Education) and GRASP (Grief Recovery After Substance Passing) programs that offer a safe place to discuss meaningful and relevant topics of interest to families who share the experience of a loved one who has died of opioid overdose, survived an overdose, or are at high risk for overdose.
+Barbara also facilitates Project COPE (Connect for Overdose Prevention and Education) and GRASP (Grief Recovery After Substance Passing) support programs that offer a safe place to discuss meaningful and relevant topics of interest to families who share the experience of a loved one who has died of opioid overdose, survived an overdose, or are at high risk for overdose.

-The opioid epidemic directly touched her family when she lost her 21-year-old daughter to heroin addiction in 2015.
+The opioid epidemic directly touched her family in 2015 when she lost her 21-year-old daughter, Alison, to complications from intravenous drug use.
 She has since participated in the HGTC Addiction Lecture Series in Myrtle Beach, South Carolina in 2016, the 5th Annual Behavioral Health Conference—Ft.
 Lauderdale, and the Florida Behavioral Health Conference (BHCon2019 and 2021).
 She has made it her mission to help families affected by addiction and/or who have lost children to addiction.
 She aims to bring hope to those families and individuals struggling with substance use disorders and to change the conversation and reduce the stigma.

 Barbara received her Bachelor of Arts degree in communications from the University of Dayton and has realized a successful 35-year marketing/publishing career.
 Her professional strengths include media and communications, and exceptional interpersonal relationship skills.
 Outside activities include triathlons, running, yoga, and long-distance swimming.

 Roger Schulte has produced and edited feature films and TV shows for over 20 years and is executive director of Film432.com.
-A graduate of School of Visual Arts in 1989, Schulte began working professionally, with film and splicer, cutting From Hollywood to Hanoi (Film Forum, Telluride, Sundance Film Festival, Cinemax).
-He operated one of the earliest indie post-production facilities and mentored young filmmakers while editing breakthrough LGBT series A Question of Equality and the acclaimed documentary Motherland Afghanistan, both funded by ITVS.
+A graduate of the School of Visual Arts in 1989, Schulte began working professionally, with film and splicer, cutting From Hollywood to Hanoi (Film Forum, Telluride, Sundance Film Festival, Cinemax).
+He operated one of the earliest indie post-production facilities and mentored young filmmakers while editing the breakthrough LGBT series A Question of Equality and the acclaimed documentary Motherland Afghanistan, both funded by ITVS.
 Other notable work includes Portraits of Grief for New York Times Television and countless programs that have aired on A&E, Discovery Network, Court TV, PBS, and OWN.